kabasakalis/opencv-cuda-app-template/README.md

 With successful installation of the CUDA enabled OpenCV libraries, `find_package(OpenCV REQUIRED)` in `ThirdParty.cmake` file will find and link the OpenCV libraries to your project.
+ You configure and build the application with CMake as usual.
+ See `ADAPT.md` on how to adapt the template to your application.

 Important: Your system must have a CUDA compatible Nvidia Driver installed and the version must be compatible CUDA version.
 See resources for more info.